Tonejs/Tone.js/README.md

 # Signals

 Like the underlying Web Audio API, Tone.js is built with audio-rate signal control over nearly everything.
 This is a powerful feature which allows for sample-accurate synchronization of multiple parameters with a single signal.
-Signals are built entirely without any ScriptProcessorNodes, so they do not introduce much latency and processing overhead.
+Signals are built entirely without the ScriptProcessorNode so they do not introduce much latency and processing overhead.
 Instead, all signal math and logic let GainNodes and WaveShaperNodes do all of the work so that all processing is done in the underlying Assembly/C/C++ provided by the API.
 Signals are used extensively internally and are also useful for general DSP and control signal logic and transformations.

 ### Math